 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
-Aquarion continues to monitor its surface water sources and did not detect Cryptosporidium in the reservoir that serves the Hingham/Hull System in 2018.
+Aguarion continues to monitor its surface water sources and did not detect Cryptosporidium in the reservoir that serves the Hingham/Hull System in our most recent testing.